doseboy/CSCI3308_Final_ForteSite/README.md

 ## File Structure
 __Project Folders__

-_database_: A folder used for passing notes about the Database structure, however, it is not essential for the app and was used to convey information via text files
+_db_code_: A folder used for passing notes about the Database structure, however, it is not essential for the app and was used to convey information via text files

-_resources_: The _resources_ folder contains the _css_, _img_ and _js_ folders.
+_public_: The _resources_ folder contains the _css_ and _images_ folders.
 The _css_ folder contains all styling for the project that was not completed using Bootstrap.
-The _img_ folder contains all images, banners, and logos for the project.
-The _js_ folder contains the scripts necessary for database interaction.
+The _images_ folder contains all images, banners, and logos for the project.

 _views_: The _views_ folder contains two folders - _pages_ and _partials_.
 The _pages_ folder contains the EJS views of every page in the project.
 The _partials_ folder holds a universal header, footer, and message that all of the pages reference.